 If myopia management is successful, this may mean your child grows up with a lower level of myopia than they would have had without treatment.
 This means that they may not depend on their glasses as much as they would otherwise have had to, and the prescription for their glasses will be lower, so their glasses will be thinner and lighter.
 Lower levels of myopia also means they are more likely to have successful outcome following any future laser surgery to correct myopia.
 Being less myopic may mean your child is slightly less likely to be affected by conditions such as retinal detachment and myopic retinal degeneration in the future.
 However, it is not possible to remove the risk completely.

 Although a lot of research has already taken place, it will take many more years before we fully understand how successful myopia management can be.
-Much of the current research is based on children from east-Asian ethnic backgrounds, and we need more research to understand how myopia management will affect children with European ethnic backgrounds.

 There are two main treatments to try to reduce the progression of myopia:

 While myopia management does slow myopia progression, the evidence does not currently tell us whether the long-term benefits outweigh the costs and risks.
 If you want to find out more about a specific myopia treatment, ask your child’s optometrist for more information.